 Everyone began making their way over to Zahav, a SUPER duper highly esteemed and delicious Israeli restaurant in Philadelphia for the after party!
 The back room was reserved just for the wedding which was super cool!!
 The florals at each table were STUNNING, and there were these cute little floating candle decorations all around the room!!
 The cake also looked absolutely delicious — it was that see-through marble icing style done beautifully by Bredenbeck’s Bakery!!

 I used this time at Zahav to get creative, as per Jill’s request.
-I didn’t want to photograph people shoving food in their mouths, so I focused on wide shots of the room and details instead!!
 I snapped a shot of some of the hummus dishes as they came out and my mouth instantly began watering with the sights and smells of the family style courses.
 After the first course, Jill & Erez stood up and got the room’s attention.

 It was time for the ring exchange.

-In traditional Jewish weddings, the groom presents a ring to the bride.
+In a traditional Jewish wedding, the groom presents a ring to the bride.
 But Jill & Erez both wanted to have rings, so they decided to exchange their own vows and rings in front of their people at the restaurant.
 How sweet 🥺

 Jill & Erez, congratulations on your marriage!!!!
 You two are so incredibly sweet and kind and I am SO happy for you!!!
 I hope y’all have the best time partying it up at your massive reception in Israel 🙂